santogioia-scandit/data-capture-documentation/docs/sdks/capacitor/id-validate/get-started.md

 This guide will help you get started with Scandit ID Validate.
 The following verifier is available:

 * [`AAMVAVizBarcodeComparisonVerifier`](https://docs.scandit.com/data-capture-sdk/capacitor/id-capture/api/aamva-viz-barcode-comparison-verifier.html#class-scandit.datacapture.id.AamvaVizBarcodeComparisonVerifier): Validates the authenticity of the document by comparing the data from the VIZ and from the barcode on the back.
+* [`AAMVABarcodeVerifier`](https://docs.scandit.com/data-capture-sdk/capacitor/id-capture/api/aamva-barcode-verifier.html#class-scandit.datacapture.id.AamvaBarcodeVerifier): Validates the authenticity of the document by analyzing the barcode on the back.

 Integrating ID Validate into your app follows the same general steps as [integrating ID Capture](../id-capture/get-started.md), with some minor differences based on the verifier you choose, as detailed in the following sections.